-Maxicabs are available, and can be booked, to transport your bicycles and gear.
-You will need to request such, prior to arrival.
+Maxicabs or Ubers are available and can be booked to transport your bike and gear.
+Best to book them prior to arrival.

 Normally, this time of year is cool and clear.
 But we do live in the Tropics and you know what they say, ‘only fools and tourists predict the weather’.
 Be prepared for cool nights, few misty mountain mornings, and a chance of rain.
 Usually the first two days are cold and generally wet, so make sure to pack warm cycling gear as well as warm sleeping gear.
 But mostly it will be sunshine and breathtaking sunsets, so bring hats and sun cream as well.